Best of ·

 Three things separate a good gaming headset from a noisy plastic compromise: driver size and material, mic quality, and wireless protocol.
 RGB lighting and surround-sound demo modes do not move the needle.

 • Driver size: 40 mm is the entry floor for recognisable gaming headsets.
 50 mm is the sweet spot for full-range audio reproduction.
-The Razer BlackShark V2 Pro ships 50 mm drivers; the Arctis Nova 5 ships 40 mm.
+The Razer BlackShark V3 Pro and the HyperX Cloud Alpha Wireless both ship 50 mm drivers.

 • Mic quality: A noise-cancelling boom mic beats every built-in or attached non-cancelling mic by a wide margin for game-chat clarity.
 Detachable mics are preferred so the headset stays usable for music and travel.